-3 How to take Catafast
+3 How to take Cataflam Tablets

-The doctor will tell you how much Catafast to take and when to take them.
+The doctor will tell you how many Cataflam Tablets to take and when to take them.
 Always follow his/her instructions carefully.
+The dose will be on the pharmacist's label.
+Check the label carefully.
 If you are not sure, ask your doctor or pharmacist.
-Keep taking your sachets for as long as you have been told, unless you have any problems.
-If you have questions about how long to take Catafast, talk to your doctor or your pharmacist.
+Keep taking your tablets for as long as you have been told, unless you have any problems.
+In that case, check with your doctor.